 Growing up milestones

 Breast milk, on demand.
-If introducing a follow-on formula, take the advice of your health care professional and follow the on-pack feeding and preparation guidelines.
+If you are using a follow-on or toddler milk, please follow the advice of your health care professional and the on-pack feeding and preparation instructions.

-Your baby will need about 50g or 3 tablespoons of iron fortified infant cereal a day.
+Your toddler will need about 50-100g or 3-6 tablespoons of iron fortified infant cereal.

 Each serving of infant cereal is packed with important nutrients and provides complex carbohydrates that are easy to digest.
-This makes them ideal for babies who still only have little tummies, and will help him feel fuller for longer.
+This makes them ideal for toddlers who still only have little tummies, and will help them feel fuller for longer.

 Fruit contains vitamins, minerals, antioxidants (to help keep cells healthy), and gentle dietary fibre (to help support digestion).

-Your baby will need about 4-8 tablespoons of puréed vegetables per day.
+Your toddler will need about 8-16 tablespoons per day of vegetables.

-Vegetables contain vitamins, minerals, antioxidants (to help keep cells healthy), and gentle dietary fibre (to help support digestion).
+Vegetables contains vitamins, minerals, antioxidants (to help keep cells healthy), and gentle dietary fibre (to help support digestion).

 How much is too much?

-Your baby can help you understand how much food he needs.
+Your toddler can help you understand how much food he needs.
 You just have to learn his cues.

-Your baby might have had enough if he:
+Your toddler might have had enough if he:

 - Gets distracted easily